graphile/crystal/postgraphile/website/postgraphile/config.md

 - `jsonScalarAsString: boolean` - if true, JSON values will be stringified rather than returned as "dynamic" objects.
-- `nodeIdFieldName: string` - the name for the `id: ID` field; typically this is `id` but you may wish to set it to `_id` or `nodeId` to avoid conflicts with your `id` database columns
 - `dontSwallowErrors: boolean` - if true, errors during the schema build process will throw rather than the system trying to recover from them.
 Recommended, but not enabled by default as it can be a barrier to entry to new users.
-- `simpleCollections: 'only' | 'both' | 'omit'` - defaults to omit; changes the
-  default behavior for collection generation
-  - `only` - does not build Relay connections, instead just simple GraphQL lists
-  - `omit` - does not build simple lists, instead builds Relay connections (recommended)
-  - `both` - supplies both lists and connections, making your schema somewhat larger (not recommended)
 - `pgJwtSecret`
 - `pgJwtSignOptions`
 - `pgUseCustomNetworkScalars: boolean` - if not false, adds the `CidrAddress`,